All scheduled concerts have been postponed through July 31, 2021.

 As new epidemiological information becomes available, along with new data from our own ongoing revenue studies and audience surveys, the Symphony’s management team and board of directors will assess whether the orchestra and the Schermerhorn may be able to resume activity sooner.
 Postponing our originally planned season gives us the logistical and financial flexibility we will need to reimagine new presentation formats as we reemerge from the pandemic into the “new normal.”

 What is happening to all of the concerts you had scheduled for the next year?

 We are making our best effort to reschedule all concerts through July 2021.
-We are working to move the Nashville Symphony’s entire 2020/21 season to the 2021/22 season, and we will be announcing rescheduled concerts as we confirm them.
+We are working to move the Nashville Symphony’s entire 2020/21 season to the 2021/22 season.
 We appreciate your patience, as this process may require some time for us to complete.

 I have tickets to one or more concerts that are being rescheduled.
 What should I do?

 On July 15, 2020, the Nashville Symphony contacted all ticket holders via email and postal mail to inform them of their options for their concert tickets.
 Our ticket option window has since closed, as of August 31, 2020.
 If you purchased directly from the Nashville Symphony and have not received any communication from us, please email us at firstname.lastname@example.org with any questions you may have.
 If you purchased from Ticketmaster or a seller other than the Nashville Symphony, please contact the company you purchased your tickets from.

 Season Ticket Holders: